A History of Service

 Stroll through at your own pace or start at the virtual reality station where you can rappel from a helicopter onto a 500-kilovolt line or visit Roosevelt Dam.

 In addition to SRP's history, a rotating gallery space features new exhibits every six months focused on Arizona and the Southwest.
-Currently on display is "Looking through the Lens: Photographers of the Tonto Basin."
+Currently on exhibit through January 2019 is "Looking through the Lens: Photographers of the Tonto Basin."

-Artwork celebrating Arizona's history also lines the hallway leading into the Heritage Center.
+Artwork celebrating Arizona's history is on display in the Canyon Gallery leading to the Heritage Center.
 This includes sculpture, ceramics and photography by Arizona artists.
 You can view this art and learn more about it by downloading the book "Life in the Desert: SRP Canyon Gallery" .

 The Heritage Center is a community resource and open to the public.